Get Tech Tips

 - Clean stuff

-- Fix Everything they want fixed right the first time
+- Fix everything they want and do it right the first time